 Are you, as a home buyer, interested in viewing an overpriced home?

 Or better, will you be paying that obvious over-inflated price?

-If there’s anything almost guaranteed to make your home sale experience a good or bad one, it will be price!
+If there’s anything almost guaranteed to make your home sale experience a good or bad one, it will be the price!

-Price it correctly from the start and you’ll get offer to purchase activity in no time!
+In other worths, price it correctly from the start and you’ll get offer to purchase activity in no time.

 However, go with the “let’s see if there are buyers willing to pay that price” and as a home seller, you’ll undoubtedly draw the short straw.